nmartin198/wres_risk_analysis/README.md

 This project is a scientific study of future impacts to water resources and is not a code-based project.
 The study does present a framework for analysis of water resources risks from systemic changes.
-A site- specific application of this framework was implemented as part of the study.
+A site-specific application of this framework was implemented as part of the study.
 The source code for this custom implementation is included as part of this project.
 GitHub is used to provide open access to custom simulation and processing code that was used in the study.
 There is not a 'release' or software 'product' associated with this